Mara-Li/obsidian-regex-mark/README.md

 That's mean that one of your regex doesn't work inside Obsidian.
 You need to check every regex you have added to find the one that cause the issue and delete it, and reload Obsidian to make it work again.

 I tried to find a way to catch the error and display it in the console, but I didn't find a way to do it...
 So, if you have any idea, I'm open to suggestions!

+## About view mode

+You can disable "per view" the regex, aka, disabling for:
+- Reading mode
+- Live Preview mode
+- Source mode

+Each toggle are independent, so you can disable for reading mode, but enable for live preview mode.

 ---
 ## Credits